tiiuae/ghaf/docs/src/technologies/hypervisor_options.md

 microvm may not supply parameters for all possible options as adding specific devices.
 Processing of all microvm configuration options is done in the mentioned above hypervisor’s runner .nix file.

 The runners support the ``extraArgs`` parameter.
 It allows setting any option in QEMU command line invocation.
 Its value is a list of strings.

+> [!IMPORTANT]
+> Support for the crosvm’s ``extraArgs`` parameter was added on April 7, 2023.
+Make sure to verify that your ``flakes.lock`` file refers to the proper version.

 In this example the following ``extraArgs`` definition:

 ```
 microvm.qemu.extraArgs = [